datapastry/datapastry.github.io/_posts/2019-08-09-how-to-successfully-deliver-a-data-science-project.md

 ### Data-driven decisions are a lie

 It’s common for companies to claim that they make rational decisions based on data but in my experience very few companies are truly data-driven.
-This shouldn’t be very surprising -- companies are comprised of ordinary people, and ordinary people aren’t rational.
+This shouldn’t be very surprising.
+Companies are comprised of ordinary people, and ordinary people aren’t rational.

-Try not to be one of the irrational people.
+But try not to be *too* irrational when drawing conclusions from data projects.
 The list of possible ways in which you can be biased would be [far too lengthy](https://en.wikipedia.org/wiki/List_of_cognitive_biases) a detour for this article, but _confirmation bias_ is a huge problem in this area.

 It’s cathartic for me to talk about my experience with this, so excuse me while I ruin the end of this article by ranting for a few paragraphs...